 How storage solutions can help to preserve the past

 As a provider of secure and efficient storage solutions, we’re often lucky enough to work with historic documents, artworks and artefacts.
-From ancient archaeology to collections of flora and fauna, we’ve helped not just to create storage spaces for museums and other installations, but also to preserve them for future generations.
+From ancient archaeology to collections of flora and fauna, we’ve helped not just to create archive storage solutions for museums and other installations, but also to preserve them for future generations.

 Preservation can be a complex art, with techniques varying depending on the nature and age of the objects in question.
 Read on for a little more context on the art of preservation, and a few of the things we have to be mindful of when storing fragile and vulnerable items for clients.